In partnership with

 - Maschio Angioino, Castel dell’Ovo, and the seafront

-- Evening street food in the city center
+- Evening street food in the city centre

-Day 3: Capodimonte Museum, Archaeological Museum and Castel Sant'Elmo
+Day 3: Capodimonte and Archaeological Museums and Castel Sant'Elmo

-Around midday, continue your itinerary by visiting the National Archaeological Museum of Naples (MANN), one of the most fascinating archaeological museums in Italy, an essential stop for immersing yourself in ancient history.
-The MANN hosts fantastic collections of artifacts from Ancient Rome and Greece, including the extraordinary mosaic of the Battle of Issus, depicting Alexander the Great against Darius III of Persia.
+Around midday, continue your itinerary by visiting the National Archaeological Museum of Naples (MANN), an essential stop for immersing yourself in ancient history.
+The MANN hosts fantastic collections of artifacts from Ancient Rome and Greece.
 The building itself is a masterpiece of art and architecture, with well-maintained rooms and a solemn atmosphere.

-In the afternoon, after lunch, take a break by visiting the Monumental Complex of Santa Chiara, strolling peacefully through its cloisters adorned with maiolica and Mediterranean gardens, while admiring stunning views and incredible panoramas.
+In the afternoon take a break by visiting the Monumental Complex of Santa Chiara, strolling peacefully through its cloisters adorned with maiolica and Mediterranean gardens, while admiring stunning views and incredible landscapes.

 Speaking of panoramas, we must not forget the Vomero district, easily reached in a few funicular stops (included in the Naples Pass) that will take you to a lively place, full of shopping streets, greenery and also culture.
-Here you can enjoy a wonderful panoramic view of the city from Castel Sant'Elmo, a true must-see attraction not to be missed on your vacation to Naples in a week.
+Here you can enjoy a wonderful panoramic view of the city from Castel Sant'Elmo, a true must-see attraction at sunset in Naples.

 Spend the rest of the evening at Vomero, exploring the fantastic Neapolitan nightlife in one of its most chic districts!